zacharylayne/ConstTypeArgs/Documentation/benefits/static-polymorphism.md

 ## **Example: Specializing Behavior via Const Type Args**

-Let’s illustrate with a simplified example: a generic “resizer” class that picks different resizing strategies based on the numeric value of `TSize`—like `_16`, `_512`, or `_1024`.
-We’ll show two ways to “switch” on the const type argument.
+Let’s illustrate with a simplified example: a generic "resizer" class that picks different resizing strategies based on the numeric value of `TSize` - like `_16`, `_512`, or `_1024`.
+We’ll show two ways to "switch" on the const type argument.

 ### **1. Switch on `Value` at JIT Time**